#Beyonce Ordered Off A Menu, And The Internet Can't Handle It

 – blaria. (@Keelectric_Lady) April 27, 2017

-Or that hilarious tweet from Holy Alejandro, who suggested that the waitress could be offering Beyoncé for the chefs to cook everything on the menu so she can make a choice after seeing it all.
+Or that hilarious tweet from Holy Alejandro, who suggested that the waitress could be offering Beyonce for the chefs to cook everything on the menu so she can make a choice after seeing it all.

 Beyoncé: Let me just have the…